 Unsurprisingly, Fitness and Health influencers were among the first creators to provide fun and useful tips to their audiences as quarantines began to roll out across the globe.
 Since then, the “healthy at home” trend has become a virtual movement, instilling people everywhere with a sense of confidence and well-being.

-Along with some much-needed interaction, social media creators are helping consumers make the most of their other interests.
+Along with some much-needed interaction, social media influencers are helping consumers make the most of their other interests.

 And while only 17% reported online shopping as a key leisure activity, we expect that figure to rise as people across the globe adjust to life indoors.